-Musée Yves Saint Laurent, opened in 2017, is next door to the gardens, and combined tickets can be bought for both attractions.
-Plan to spent the best part of a day between the two.
+Musée Yves Saint Laurent is located next door to the garden, and combined tickets can be purchased for both attractions.
+Visitors are advised to plan to spend a considerable part of the day between the two sites.

 Who was Jacques Majorelle?